ar4996/Reduce-GHG-Emissions-At-Home/README.md

 An interactive Flask app for a UI Design final project that teaches users how to reduce household emissions, checks understanding with a short quiz, and then lets them build a budget-aware emissions reduction plan.

 ## Team Members
-- Victor Edward Bula
+- Victor Edward Bula (GitHub username: sachmosaurus)
-- Avishek Rao
+- Avishek Rao (GitHub username: avishekrao)
-- Dabeet Sharma
+- Dabeet Sharma (GitHub username: dabeet-sharma)
-- Ankit Mohapatra
+- Ankit Mohapatra (GitHub username: unkith)

 ## Current App Flow
 The current prototype is a two-stage experience: